TQCSI has released a new version of its HACCP Code.

 Clients will not have difficulty upgrading to the new Code; “it is really a clean-up of the Code’s terminology making it contemporary with current food safety requirements” Carolin Arndt, TQCSI’s Food Safety Lead explained.
 She added “All of our auditors will prove their competence in the new Code before they may audit clients to it and clients can upgrade their certification from the previous version at their next audit but must do so at their next recertification”.

-The TQCSI HACCP Code:2020 is available at no cost through the TQCSI website.
+The TQCSI HACCP Code:2020 is available at no cost on the HACCP Code page.